-Occupant Protection Assessment of Overall Traffic Safety Impact agencies, law enforcement agencies, and to local occupant protection projects.
+Occupant Protection Assessment of Overall Traffic Safety Impact

+As mentioned previously in Section 1.2, Louisiana utilizes data driven decision-making to select, assess, and monitor projects that in combination with the totality of our safety planning will lead toward safer roadways.
+To provide the maximum impact and likelihood for increasing restraint use, the LHSC provides leadership, training, and technical assistance to other state agencies, law enforcement agencies, and to local occupant protection projects.
 The LHSC conducts problem identification to identify the areas and populations that have the highest rate of unrestrained fatalities and lowest usage rates.
 Louisiana's occupant protection program is comprehensive in its geographic coverage, reach to high-risk populations, engagement with a strong network of safety partners and advocates who implement evidence-based countermeasures, and the funding support to ensure success.
-The LHSC uses input collected throughout the year from planning partners identified in Section 1.0 and the Countermeasures That Work (CTW): A Highway Safety Countermeasure Guide for State Highway Safety Offices, Ninth Edition, 2017 in the selection of effective, evidence-based countermeasure strategies for the FFY 2021 occupant protection program area.
+The LHSC uses input collected throughout the year from planning partners identified in Section 1.0 and the Countermeasures That Work (CTW): A Highway Safety Countermeasure Guide for State Highway Safety Offices, Ninth Edition, 2017 in the selection of effective, evidence-based countermeasure strategies for the FFY 2022 occupant protection program area.
 Whenever possible the most effective proven strategies, such as those with two stars or greater, are selected and implemented.
 By using these evidence-based selection strategies for occupant protection countermeasures, the likelihood of our strategies reaching our goals increases in reducing unrestrained fatalities.

 The State considers the recommendations from previous NHTSA assessments and all other assessments when planning legislative and programmatic strategies, based on the State's priorities, staffing, and other factors.